psobolewskiPhD/halfwayI2K_2025_napari_and_co/napari-workshops/notebooks/interactive_analysis.md

 import numpy as np
 ```

 First let's try and separate background from foreground using a threshold.
 Here we'll use an
-automatically calculated threshold using the [Li method](https://scikit-image.org/docs/dev/auto_examples/developers/plot_threshold_li.html), but feel free to substitute a different method if you prefer, like Otsu.
+automatically calculated threshold using the [Li method](https://scikit-image.org/docs/stable/auto_examples/developers/plot_threshold_li.html), but feel free to substitute a different method if you prefer, like Otsu (`threshold_otsu`).
 For more information about available `skimage` thresholding methods, see the [thresholding documentation](https://scikit-image.org/docs/stable/auto_examples/applications/plot_thresholding_guide.html).

 ```{code-cell} ipython3
 foreground = nuclei >= filters.threshold_li(nuclei)